JeffersonLab/ElectronCooling/documents/JSPEC User manual.md

 #### Format of the input file

 The input file is a plain text file and it will be parsed by the program line by line.
 Each command or expression should occupy a separate line.
 Comments start with "#".
 Everything behind the "#" in the line will be ignored by the program.
 Blank lines, white spaces and tabs are also ignored.
 The input file is NOT case-sensitive.
+From version 2.0, it is allowed to break a long line into several lines.
+Any line ending with "&&" is considered unfinished and will be combined with the following line before processing.
+All white spaces at the both ends of the two lines and the "&&" will be trimed before combining them.
+Please note: if a line ends with "&&&", it will be combined with the following line after two "&"s are trimed.
+If a line ends with " &&", the "&&" will be trimed, but the space " " will not.
+Only the white spaces at the left end or after "&&" at the  right end will be trimed.

 The input file is organized by various sections.
 All the sections fall into three different categories: (1) scratch section, (2) definition sections and (3) operation section.
 All the sections with the respective categories and usages are listed in the following table.